SynthTools: A Framework for Scaling Synthetic Tools for Agent Development: Top-down Environment Generation

-To address the lack of tool \textit{diversity} and \textit{complexity}, we propose a scalable framework for synthesizing large and non-redundant toolsets grounded in meaningful tasks and workflows.
-Our approach employs a hierarchical domain evolution procedure (Figure \ref{fig:Figure_1_adaptive_tool_use_2}) that systematically refines a broad domain into a concrete and coherent toolset.
-This process is anchored in practitioner workflows as simulated by LLMs.
-Starting from a general domain, we progressively decompose it into subdomains, then into task families, and finally into specific tools whose interfaces reflect domain-relevant constraints and interactions.
-Concretely, the module proceeds as follows: \begin{enumerate}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt] \item \textbf{Field $\rightarrow$ Sub-domain.} Given a seed set of fields (e.g., \textit{healthcare}, \textit{finance}, \textit{materials science}), we prompt a large language model (LLM) to propose coherent subdomains that: (a) partition typical workflows; (b) surface stakeholders and entities operating in the field; and (c) admit meaningful, tool-addressable operations. \item \textbf{Sub-domain $\rightarrow$ Task.} For each subdomain, the model proposes a family of tasks.
-Each task contains natural task statement suitable for documentation and test-case generation. \item \textbf{Task $\rightarrow$ Tool.} The model then instantiates each task with a set of concrete tools.
-Tools are encouraged to be \emph{composable}: each tool specifies upstream dependencies (what it consumes) and downstream affordances (what it produces), enabling creation of tasks that require consecutive use of tools. \end{enumerate} We use targeted prompting at each stage to control diversity, complexity, and input/output (I/O) characteristics of the tools.
-The module finally produce a set of \textit{tools}, each characterized by: (i) a name and natural-language description; (ii) a parameter schema; and (iii) an I/O contract (preconditions, postconditions, and error modes).
+Concretely, the module proceeds as follows: \begin{enumerate}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt] \item \textbf{Field $\rightarrow$ Sub-domain.} Given a seed set of fields (e.g., \textit{healthcare}, \textit{finance}, \textit{materials science}), we prompt a large language model (LLM) to propose coherent subdomains that: (a) partition typical workflows; (b) surface stakeholders and entities operating in the field; and (c) admit meaningful, tool-addressable operations. \item \textbf{Sub-domain $\rightarrow$ Task.} For each subdomain, the model proposes a family of tasks, each with a natural task description suitable for documentation and test-case generation. \item \textbf{Task $\rightarrow$ Tool.} The model then instantiates each task with concrete tools.
+Tools are encouraged to be \emph{composable}: each specifies upstream dependencies (what it consumes) and downstream affordances (what it produces), enabling tasks that require nested tool use. \end{enumerate} Targeted prompting at each stage controls diversity, complexity, and input/output (I/O) behavior.
+The module outputs \textit{tools}, each defined by (i) a name and natural-language description, (ii) a parameter schema, and (iii) an I/O contract (preconditions, postconditions, and error modes).
 Formally, a tool is a tuple (\texttt{name},\ \texttt{description},\ \texttt{parameters},\ \texttt{usage},\ \texttt{failure\_modes},\ \texttt{output\_schema}).

 Owing to the generative flexibility of LLMs, our framework places no inherent limit on the number of fields or tools that can be produced.
 This allows the ecosystem to scale to meet the needs for given specific applications.
 As a concrete instantiation, we generate $100$ distinct fields, $6,800$ environments, with roughly $10-14$ tools.
 This results in a total of $85,447$ tools before filtering, and $73,883$ tools after filtering.
 This represents more than a $2\times$ increase in scale over existing datasets, with the potential to expand further if needed.